binaryslav/linux-cheat-notes/linux-notes.md

 sudo su (after that all commands will be execute from SUPERUSER/mounted(?))

-sudo !! (adding status of SUDO for commands which lay bellow)
+sudo !! ( execute next commands as root )

  *